Skip to main content

 After successful submission:

-• A success message confirms “Problem report submitted successfully!”
+• A success message confirms “Rock report submitted successfully!”

 • The report is assigned an ID and status (Open)